-A surety bond shall be purchased for the County Department Director and other County Department employees, who receive, disburse, handle or have access to currency, checks, money orders, and warrants.
-The bond shall be in favor of the County Department and be the greater of \$10,000 or 15% of the maximum value of cash and or cash-like items the County Department Director and employees have access to during a year.
-The board of county commissioners can, in writing, assume the risk and the financial responsibility of a reasonable deductible.
+A surety bond shall be purchased for the county social/human services' director and other social/human services' employees, who receive, disburse, handle or have access to currency, checks, money orders, and warrants.
+The bond shall be in favor of the county department of social/human services and be the greater of \$10,000 or 15% of the maximum value of cash and or cash-like items the employee has access to during a year.
+The Board of County Commissioners can, in writing, assume the risk and the financial responsibility of a reasonable deductible.
 This bonding requirement applies to any contractual employees having the same responsibilities.